 The Community First Champion Center Fox Cities is on target to open in fall of 2019.

-In January, vandals caused extensive damage to the construction site.
+to the construction site.
 That delayed work, but the project is back on schedule.

 "They're making a ton of progress.
 The weather has been awesome for construction," says Matt Ten Haken, Fox Cities Convention and Visitors Bureau.
 "We're really close to being where we want to be, so Miron Construction and the subcontractors have just been great partners."

 The Fox Cities Convention & Visitors Bureau says a study it commissioned estimates the first year will bring in $8.9 million to the area.